-The grand solution: manage strategy and your organization like a timeline.
+The grand solution: manage strategy and your organization through a relative delivery timeline.

 When you think about strategy and results as a timeline you realize not only how unlikely your strategy is to succeed, but more directly, who your true boss is: